aws-solutions/distributed-load-testing-on-aws/README.md

 * Get the link of the `distributed-load-testing-on-aws.template` uploaded to your Amazon S3 bucket.
 * Deploy the Distributed Load Testing on AWS solution to your account by launching a new AWS CloudFormation stack using the link of the `distributed-load-testing-on-aws.template`.

+## Creating a custom container build
+This solution uses a public Amazon Elastic Container Registry (Amazon ECR) image repository managed by AWS to store the solution container image that is used to run the configured tests.
+If you want to customize the container image, you can rebuild and push the image into an ECR image repository in your own AWS account.
+For details on how to customize the container image, please see the **Container image customization** section of the [implementation guide](https://docs.aws.amazon.com/solutions/latest/distributed-load-testing-on-aws/container-image.html).

 ## Collection of operational metrics

 This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
 For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/distributed-load-testing-on-aws/operational-metrics.html).
 ***

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.<br />